Fresh-Advance/development-recipes/README.md

 1. PERL is required to be available on the system!
 Try if you have one installed with ``perl -v```
 2. Check if other docker projects are stopped!
 If you have something running, ports may conflict and nothing will work as intended, just take a minute and stop everything before running this!
-3. You should have docker and docker-compose installed on your machine.
+3. You should have docker and docker compose installed on your machine.
 4. Its recommended to use Linux, but Linux subsystem on Windows might fit as well (may hit more problems)
 5. The ``127.0.0.1 localhost.local`` should be added to /etc/hosts